Skip to content

 SHOW GLOBAL STATUS LIKE '%wsrep%'\G

-some key values are the wsrep_cluster_size (which should match the number of nodes you have) and the wsrep_cluster_state_uuid (which should be the same on all of the nodes).
+some key values are the wsrep_cluster_size (which should match the number of nodes you have) and the wsrep_cluster_state_uuid (which should be the same on all the nodes).